-In 1979, at the 31^{st} IWC Annual Meeting, the Republic of Seychelles proposed the establishment of a sanctuary in the Indian Ocean.
-It became effective on the same year and was established initially for a period of ten years.
-The Indian Ocean Sanctuary (IOWS) was renewed in 1989 for another three years and indefinitely in 1992, and was subject to further review in 2002, when a proposal to abolish it was rejected by the Commission.
-It, therefore, remains in force for an indefinite period of time, comprising the waters of the Northern Hemisphere from the coast of Africa - including the Red and Arabian Seas and the Gulf of Oman - to 100°E, and the waters of the Southern Hemisphere north of 40° S from 20°E to 130°E.
+In 1979, at the 31st IWC Annual Meeting, the Republic of Seychelles proposed the establishment of a sanctuary in the Indian Ocean.
+It became effective on that same year and was established initially for a period of ten years.
+The Indian Ocean Sanctuary (IOS) was renewed in 1989 for another three years and indefinitely in 1992, and was subject to further review in 2002, when a proposal to abolish it was rejected by the Commission.
+It will therefore remain in force for an indefinite period of time, comprising the waters of the Northern Hemisphere from the coast of Africa - including the Red and Arabian Seas and the Gulf of Oman - to 100°E, and the waters of the Southern Hemisphere north of

+40^o S from 20°E to 130°E.

 A third whale sanctuary was proposed by France at the IWC 44th Annual Meeting in 1992, encompassing the waters of the Antarctic Ocean south to the Antarctic Convergence.
-It was named "The Southern Ocean Sanctuary" (SOWS) and was adopted by the Commission at its 46th Annual Meeting in 1994.
-This sanctuary will be reviewed at succeeding ten year intervals and comprises effectively the waters of the Southern Hemisphere from 40°S, 50°W eastward to 20°E, then southward to 55°S, eastward 130°E, northward to 40°S, eastward to 130°W, southward again to 60°S, eastward to 50°W and finally northward to the initial point.
+It was named "The Southern Ocean Sanctuary" (SOS) and was adopted by the Commission at its 46th Annual Meeting in 1994.
+This sanctuary is reviewed at succeeding ten year intervals and comprises effectively the waters of the Southern Hemisphere from 40°S, 50°W eastward to 20°E, then southward to 55°S, eastward 130°E, northward to 40°S, eastward to 130°W, southward again to 60°S, eastward to 50°W and finally northward to the initial point.

-The South Atlantic Ocean was the scene of the reckless slaughter of most of the species of large whales, not only by coastal whaling that goes back to the early settlement times, but in more recent decades by pelagic fleets foreign to the region and largely detached from the South Atlantic nations' legitimate interests in the management of whale resources.
+The South Atlantic Ocean was the scene of reckless slaughter of most of the species of large whales, not only by coastal whaling that goes back to early settlement times, but in more recent decades by pelagic fleets foreign to the region and largely detached from the South Atlantic nations' legitimate interests in the management of whale resources (Figures 3 and 4).
 Some of these fleets have consistently captured protected species and disregarded regulations set forth by the IWC itself, therefore imposing further damage on species and stocks and preventing until today an adequate evaluation of the impacts of pelagic whaling in the regional context.
 Since the inception of the ICRW in 1946, world perspective on conservation and proper management of natural resources in general, and marine resources specifically, has evolved dramatically.
-In particular, a number of international conventions have included new obligations for management of whales that these developments are taken into account.
+In particular, a number of international conventions have included new obligations for management activities regulating the use of oceans.
+It is therefore a sine qua non condition for the proper management of whales that these developments are taken into account.

-The United Nations Convention on the Law of the Sea (UNCLOS) was opened for signature in 1982 and entered into force in 1994.
-Its regime deals with all matters related to oceans and seas, and provides rules for the regulation of all their uses.
-UNCLOS also establishes a framework for the development of conservation and management measures concerning marine resources and scientific research within the Exclusive Economic Zone (EEZ) of a State, as well as on the high seas.
+The United Nations Convention on the Law of the Sea (UNCLOS) entered into force in 1994 and deals with all matters related to oceans and seas, providing rules for the regulation of their uses.
+UNCLOS also establishes a framework for the development of conservation and management measures concerning marine resources and scientific research within the Exclusive Economic Zones (EEZs), as well as on high seas.

 Part 12 of UNCLOS outlines provisions for the protection and preservation of marine ecosystems.
-These provisions are also applicable to fisheries industries on a global scale.
+These provisions are also applicable to fishery industries on a global scale.
 All States are obliged to undertake measures to protect the marine environment and to control, reduce and manage pollution of the sea (Articles 192 and 194).
-The provisions relating to the protection and preservation of the marine environment emphasize the importance of cooperation between States and the need for States to undertake surveillance of activities that they permit or engage in, in order to determine whether these activities are likely to have significant adverse impacts on the marine ecosystem and its various components (Article 204(2)).
+The provisions relating to the protection and preservation of the marine environment emphasize the importance of cooperation between States and the need for States to undertake surveillance of activities they permit or engage in, in order to determine whether these activities are likely to have significant adverse impacts on the marine ecosystem and its various components (Article 204(2)).